Setting up a project in Laravel with Vue 3 in Mix and Vite.js

 });

-Now, we have the dependencies ready, we are going to configure the project; For this, we are going to create the necessary files, they are basically the same ones that exist in a project generated with the Vue Cli.
+Now, we have the dependencies ready, let's configure the project; for this, we are going to create the necessary files, which are basically the same as those that exist in a project generated with the Vue Cli.

 We will create some files in the resources folder whose structure and functionality we indicate below.

-This first file would be to build the main instance of Vue; remember that it is the one we also use to configure any other plugin.
+This first file would be to build the main Vue instance; remember that it is also the one we use to configure any other plugin.

 resources/js/vue/main.js: